 (60) "The combination of [a] Root-attached [categorial head] and the Root might yield a special interpretation.
-When attached in the outer domain, the [functional heads] yield predictable interpretations" (Embick and Marantz 2008, 11) However, Borer (2013a,b) shows quite convincingly that atomic content may be borne by a larger domain - as a simple example, consider the English word natur-al-ise, which contains two categorisers: an adjectivaliser -al and a verbaliser -ise.
+When attached in the outer domain, the [functional heads] yield predictable interpretations."
+(Embick and Marantz 2008:11)

+However, Borer (2013a, 2013b) shows quite convincingly that atomic content may be borne by a larger domain-as a simple example, consider the English word natural-ise, which contains two categorisers: an adjectivaliser -al and a verbaliser -ise.
 Following Embick and Marantz's formulation, while a non-compositional meaning might be borne by natural, -ise should combine compositionally with a previously categorised item.
-This is not what we see, however - naturalise has a noncompositional sense, meaning 'to make x a citizen', even though the adjective natural does not, in current English, refer to the state of possessing citizenship.
-In fact, the behaviour of Yixing NCCs is equivocal between these two positions, but given the crosslinguistic evidence that atomic content can be assigned to a domain larger than that of first categorisation (though see e.g. Marantz (2013) for some suggested ways to account for this), we tend towards taking Borer's position.
+This is not what we see, however-naturalise has a noncompositional sense, meaning 'to make x a citizen', even though the adjective natural does not, in current English, refer to the state of possessing citizenship.37 In fact, the behaviour of Yixing NCCs is equivocal between these two positions, but given the crosslinguistic evidence that atomic content can be assigned to a domain larger than that of first categorisation (though see e.g. Marantz 2013 for some suggested ways to account for this), we tend towards taking Borer's position.
 However, as we will show, the domain of first categorisation does still play a role in the assignment of non-compositional semantics.

-We briefly outline the essential points of Borer's analysis here: Borer proposes (with Marantz 1997) that there is a reservoir of atomic content units, termed the Encyclopedia - discussed briefly in section 3.5.
-The language faculty provides a mechanism for "recognizing strings of a particular size and matching them with individual Content units" (Borer 2013a: 418).
+We briefly outline the essential points of Borer's analysis here: Borer proposes (with Marantz 1997) that there is a reservoir of atomic content units, termed the Encyclopedia-discussed briefly in Sect.
+3.5.
+The language faculty provides a mechanism for "recognizing strings of a particular size and matching them with individual Content units" (Borer 2013a:418).
 That is, the linguistic system can launch a single encyclopedic search (en-search), which can match an atomic content unit to some qualifying domain.
 All non-compositional semantic content is an atomic content unit of this type.
 Borer proposes that the domain is restricted by functional structure.
 Specifically, she suggests that the boundary of the qualifying domain for non-compositionality of this sort is a functional node in the extended projection (i.e. projections of T, Asp, D).

 At this point it is worth discussing how this approach may interact with the proposals of Chomsky (2013, 2015) concerning labelling.
 When combined with Borer's proposals concerning en-search, they provide further support for our analysis.
 Chomsky's central point here is that labelling facilitates interpretation.
-As we mentioned in section 3.5, Chomsky (2015) suggests that roots are too weak to serve as labels - we take this to mean that they are not individually interpretable at the C-I interface, and consequently cannot initiate en-search and do not have access to atomic content units stored in the Encyclopedia.
-Now, our analysis implies that an NCC initially involves the Merger of two roots - but the result of this is still $\varnothing$ -labelled.
-In order to have access to information for the purpose of C-I interpretation, a categoriser (or at least, some functional head) is Merged with this $\varnothing$ -labelled structure and provides a label.
-It is only at this stage that the syntactic object (the result of two instances of Merge, one between roots and one with a categoriser) is able to access the atomic content stored
+As we mentioned in Sect.
+3.5, Chomsky (2015) suggests that roots are too weak to serve as labels-we take this to mean that they are not individually interpretable at the C-I interface, and consequently cannot initiate en-search and do not have access to atomic content units

-&lt;sup>37 A reviewer observes that natural does have a meaning related to citizenship, as in the phrase natural citizen.
-This is, however, a different meaning to the one expressed in naturalise - naturalisation does not render one a natural citizen: indeed, a natural citizen is by definition one who has not undergone the process of naturalisation.
-It is infelicitious to say #She was made natural through naturalisation - the term natural in the verb naturalise has semantics which are not borne by the adjective in isolation.
+37A reviewer observes that natural does have a meaning related to citizenship, as in the phrase natural citizen.
+This is, however, a different meaning to the one expressed in naturalise-naturalisation does not render one a natural citizen: indeed, a natural citizen is by definition one who has not undergone the process of naturalisation.
+It is infelicitious to say '#She was made natural through naturalisation'-the term natural in the verb naturalise has semantics which are not borne by the adjective in isolation.